 2nd Grade Newsletter

-- Homework begins this month!
-Please check your child's binder to see what homework they will have Monday - Thursday :) The homework calendar looks similar to the daily word/behavior page.
+- Homework: Please check your child's binder to see what homework they will have Monday - Thursday :) The homework calendar looks similar to the daily word/behavior page.
 Remember to initial this as well so that we know your child's homework has been completed.

 - Snacks: Please send a dry, healthy snack with your child